Sniffdog/Sniffdogminer/readme.txt

 Few things to note:

-Malaware tried to steal Zcash miner...I had to exempt sniffdog folder before running Startsniff.bat
+Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Startsniff.bat

 Please change startsniff.bat to YOUR information concerning MiningPoolHub ie: Username and Workername